MeBruce/System-for-Counting-the-Number-of-Times-of-Exercise-Postures/README.md

-# The System Helps Count the Number of Exercise Postures
+# System for Counting the Number of Times of Exercise Postures
 ![Screenshot 2024-04-25 155004](https://github.com/MeBruce/The-System-Helps-Count-the-Number-of-Exercise-Postures/assets/86824250/3e9df8c4-1a9a-4a7d-bfb2-557a01386e0b)

+This project is created as a thesis for the completion of a Bachelor's degree in the Faculty of Engineering, Department of Computer Engineering.

 # Step to use project